TechTalkWithEric/000-getting-started-with-python-and-vs-code/README.md

 # 000-getting-started-with-python-and-vs-code

+Welcome to episode zero.
+I probably won't make an actual episode for this unless there is some demand.
+I think the instructions in this repo are pretty self explanitory.
+That being said, if you feel like an episode is needed, just let me know.

 Getting Started with Python and VS Code.
 While the last two are optional, most of the examples in these repos will use the AWS CLI and AWS SAM CLI.

 ## Prerequists